The Honey Harvest

 Objective |

 Basic conditions.
-Honey keeps in a cool (ideally 10–15 °C), dry place, away from light and hermetically sealed.
-These conditions are not difficult to meet — but they are frequently neglected.
+Honey is kept in a cool (ideally 10–15 °C), dry, dark place, hermetically closed.
+These conditions are not difficult to meet — but they are often neglected.

 Light and heat.
-Exposure to light and elevated temperatures accelerates flavour degradation, discolouration and HMF formation.
-Heat and light are the two main enemies of quality in storage; transparent jars placed in a sunny display are particularly at risk.
+Exposure to light and high temperatures accelerates aroma degradation, discoloration and HMF formation.
+Heat and light are the two main enemies of storage quality; transparent jars placed in a sunny display are particularly exposed.

 Moisture.
-An inadequately sealed jar can allow moisture to enter, particularly in a damp room.
-Storage drums must be stored lid-side up, checked regularly and kept in a dry location.
+A jar that is not sufficiently airtight can let moisture in, especially in a damp room.
+Hobbocks must be stored lid-up, checked regularly and kept in a dry place.

 Stock rotation.
-Apply the first-in, first-out principle.
-Older honeys must be sold before new harvests.
-Any sign of fermentation (bubbles, sour smell, bulging lid) requires the batch to be immediately withdrawn from sale.
+Apply the "first in, first out" principle.
+Older honeys must leave before new harvests.
+Any sign of fermentation (bubbles, sour smell, bulging lid) requires removing the lot from sale immediately.

 Large containers.
-Storage drums must be airtight, made of food-grade material, labelled with the lot number and harvest date.
-Never add honey from a new harvest to a container already started from a previous season.
+Hobbocks must be hermetic, in food-grade material, labelled with lot number and harvest date.
+Never top up a new-harvest honey into a hobbock already opened from a previous season.

 3.6 Traceability and minimum documentation